-I've been both eagerly anticipating and dreading the release of Fire Emblem Warriors pretty almost since the day it was announced.
+I've been both eagerly anticipating and dreading the release of Fire Emblem Warriors pretty much since the day it was announced.
 Eagerly anticipating because, in case you didn't notice, I'm a big Fire Emblem fan, and not only that, but I got completely sucked into Hyrule Warriors, so much so that I even played through the whole story mode again in the 3DS version, Hyrule Warriors Legends.
-I was initially optimistic about the game, but it seemed like every bit of into that came out about the game just served to dampen my enthusiasm.
+I was initially optimistic about the game, but it seemed like every bit of info that came out about the game just served to dampen my enthusiasm.

 First off, the visuals are fairly bland, both in terms of the combat and the locations.
 The characters are faithful interpretations of how they've appeared thus far, and it's great to see them in a completely new way, but there's not nearly as much variety in the characters or locations as in Hyrule Warriors.
 Part of the problem is that there are too many sword users, something the developers acknowledged as being a challenge, but even the axe users' attacks look too similar.

 For long-time fans the roster was extremely disappointing as it focuses on just two of the most recent games in the series (Fire Emblem Awakening and Fates) and the first game in the series (Shadow Dragon), but this is understandable, though, since those games are the most popular.
 On top of that, though, a huge part of the playable cast consists of the eight royal siblings from Fates, which seems a bit much.
 It's fantastic that the game includes support conversations, but since the cast as a whole almost entirely consists solely of royals, there's a loss of variety in terms of the characters' interactions.